gdianaty/bumrad/README.md

 	 - Very similar to Screen Space Ambient Occlusion, but with no performance overhead.
 - **Cons:**
          - Map compiling now takes roughly twice as long.

-AO is enabled by default, you may disable it with `-no_AO`.
+Ambient Occlusion is disabled by default, and may be enabled by passing `-bumrad_ao`.

 ## Softening
 Provides a softer lighting look instead of a harsher look.